MarkRBest/markrbest.github.io/_posts/2020-11-30-problem-with-moving-averages.md

 ![Moveing averages](/assets/2020-11-30/unshifted_btc.png)

-When the moving averages are shifted it can be seen that the mean reversion of the different moving averages.
+When the moving averages are phase corrected (i.e. shifted) the mean reversion of the different moving averages can be more easily seen.
 The main issue is that due to the lag we do not know the current value of the indicator.
 This is a job for a forecasting model, but the lag gives us the amount time ahead the model is needs to fill in.

 ![Moveing averages](/assets/2020-11-30/shifted_btc.png)